Khivan campaign of 1873: Settlement

 The Khan, who had fled Veryovkin's bombardment, was called back and reinstated on June 14.
 On August 24, after messages were exchanged with Saint Petersburg, a treaty was signed.
 The Khan renounced diplomatic or military operations without Russian consent, abolished the Khivan slave trade and slavery, opened the Khanate to Russian merchants and the Oxus to Russian boats, and agreed to an indemnity of 2,200,000 rubles which would be paid in instalments until 1893.
 The Russians placed a garrison at Petroalexandrovsk east of Khiva.
 In October a strip of Khivan territory was given to Bokhara as a reward for the Amir's neutrality.
 In March 1874 a Trans-Caspian military district was created with its headquarters at Krasnovodsk.
 Khiva remained a Russian protectorate until the revolution.

 The Yomud campaign: While negotiating with the Khan, Kaufmann attacked the Yomud Turkomans who lived on the southwest side of the oasis.
-According to MacGahan, Kaufmann demanded an impossibly large tax and when the Yomuds fled he sent soldiers after them with a great deal of unnecessary slaughter.
+According to MacGahan, (Note: MacGahan seems to be the only source.
+He was an eye witness and gave a very vivid account, but some of his writing seems fictionalized and he made no attempt to explain Kaufmann’s motives.)
+Kaufmann demanded an impossibly large tax and when the Yomuds fled he sent soldiers after them with a great deal of unnecessary slaughter.
 After the Yomuds were ruined other Turkoman tribes agreed to a similar large tribute.